Skip to main content

 Data-driven retail introduces the concept of dynamic pricing, where prices can be adjusted in real time based on market demand, competitor prices and other external variables.

 When a customer uses their rewards card at the gas pump, the retailer can use customer rewards data to customize the video ads playing while they pump.
-These ads can display custom pricing offers based on customer preferences.
-For example, if the data shows that the customer often purchases coffee while filling their car with gas, the video ad can display a BOGO coffee deal.
+The ads can display offers based on customer preferences.
+For example, if the data shows that the customer often buys coffee when they stop for gas, the video ad can display a BOGO coffee deal.

 When retailers enable shoppers to seamlessly transition from their phone’s cellular data to the store’s Wi-Fi, the first-party data can be used to enhance the retailer's app experience.